buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Entities/IfcPipeSegment.md

 # IfcPipeSegment

-A pipe segment is used to typically join two sections of a piping network.
+A pipe segment is used to typically join two sections of a piping network.<!-- end of definition -->

 > HISTORY  New entity in IFC4